 The Court’s full opinion is available here.

 Super Lawyers named intellectual property and commercial law trial attorney Peter Lubin a Super Lawyer and Illinois business dispute attorney Patrick Austermuehle a Rising Star in the Categories of Business Litigation, Class Action, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over thirty years of experience in litigating complex trade secret misappropriation, copyright, trademark, non-compete agreement, and defamation suits, along with many different types of business and commercial litigation disputes.
 Our Lake Forest and Elgin business dispute lawyers, civil litigation lawyers and copyright attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, TROS, covenant not to compete, franchise, distributor and dealer wrongful termination, trade secret misappropriation lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely-held businesses and employee breaches of fiduciary duty.
 We also assist Chicago and Oakbrook Terrace area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling (630) 333-0333.
 You can also contact us online here.